DtxdF/AppJail.docs/docs/networking/virtual-networks/ip-address-conflicts.md

 DOWN    teleirc      thin               13.1-RELEASE  -      10.32.0.6
 ```

 The above example reveals a big problem: `jtest` has a correct IP address, but `badwolf`, `php`, `mariadb`, `nginx` and `teleirc` have an invalid range since they were imported from another host.
-You can use the instructions explained earlier in the section, but AppJail has a useful command that simplifies this problem: `appjail network fix addr`.
+You can use the instructions explained earlier in the section, but AppJail has a useful command that simplifies this problem: `appjail-network(1)` `fix` `addr`.

 ```console
 # appjail network fix addr